-It's time for the Smithfield Ham & Yam Festival in Downtown Smithfield, scheduled for May 6th with a wealth of activities for the entire family.
-For the complete schedule of events and all things Ham & Yam, visit the official visitor website for the festival, www.hamandyam.com.
+It's time for the Smithfield Ham & Yam Festival in Downtown Smithfield, scheduled for May 5th with a wealth of activities for the entire family and presented by Stevens Sausage and Agri Supply.

 A lady doesn’t divulge her age, but I will say that the Ham & Yam Festival has been going on longer than I’ve been alive, which means the Ham & Yam festival has been a staple of my life as a Johnston County native.
 I can see in my interest and anticipation for the festival how I’ve aged over the years.
 As a child, my joy in attending the festival was an impending glee regarding what wonders I could persuade my mother to buy me: sand art, a princess ribbon crown, possibly something I could have monogramed.
 As an adult, I take pleasure in a slow perusal of the vendors, looking for locally-crafted things I could use in my house: oh, look, handmade kitchen towels… I’ll take 8, thanks.
 Growing up has some hard truths to it.
 Maybe this year I’ll buy a flowing, sparkly ribbon crown just to prove a point to myself.

 A full schedule of events on Saturday, May 5 will attract thousands of people to Downtown Smithfield, where the festival occupies several blocks.
 Craft and commercial vendors line the streets, food vendors offer a variety of fair foods and menu items featuring country ham and sweet potatoes, and additional entertainment comes in the form of pig races, children’s activities, and more.

 The Ham & Yam Festival is organized by the nonprofit Downtown Smithfield Development Corporation.
 To learn more about the Ham & Yam Festival, please visit www.hamandyam.com, or call Sarah Edwards at 919-934-0887.